CONGRATULATIONS! Welcome to Mercy High School’s Class of 2029!

 Summer reading and other assignments will be made available in the spring.
 Please note, your daughter will not receive her mathematics or world languages placement until July.
 If you have any other questions, please contact Sadie Northey, assistant director of admissions.

-Each student in the Class of 2029 will use a laptop.
-Information about our technology requirements will be provided after our Celebration of Accepted Students.
+Each student in the Class of 2029 will use a laptop which can be ordered here.
 More information regarding other supplies will be made available this summer.

 Mercy partners with eCampus, an online store for textbooks.
 You will receive information on which books to buy for your classes in the late spring or early summer, along with instructions on how to access eCampus.